-Primary Instrument: Sax, tenor
+Born: May 3, 1978 Primary Instrument: Sax, tenor

-In 1999, Mr. Degibri joined The Herbie Hancock Sextet and toured the world, playing the music of Herbie Hancock’s three-time Grammy Award-winning album Gershwin’s World.
-Mr. Degibri performed with Herbie Hancock for 3 years, touring Japan, South Africa, Europe and the United States and was featured on Mr. Hancock’s 2002 The Jazz Channel Presents Herbie Hancock” DVD special.
+After graduating with honors from the Thelonious Monk Institute of Jazz Performance in 1999, Degibri was asked to join The Herbie Hancock Sextet and toured the world, playing the music of Herbie Hancock’s three-time Grammy Award-Winning Album – Gershwin’s World.
+Degibri performed with Herbie Hancock for 2.5 years, touring in the world, and was featured on Hancock’s 2002 “The Jazz Channel Presents Herbie Hancock” DVD special.

 In 2002, after relocating to NYC, Degibri formed his first quintet featuring Kurt Rosenwinkel, Aaron Goldberg, Ben Street and Jeff Ballard and performed regularly in New- York’s best jazz clubs.
 That same year Degibri joined legendary drummer Al Foster’s band and was an integral part of the Al Foster Quartet until 2011.

 In 2003 Degibri released his critically acclaimed debut album – “In the Beginning” – under the Fresh Sound label with his quintet.
 That same year Degibri was chosen as one of the first artists of the Israel Cultural Excellence Foundation.
 “IcExcellence” chosen artists serve as Israel’s best cultural ambassadors throughout the world, give back to the community, and expand the excellence effect.